maxDcb/ExplorationC2/README.md

 Exploration around Command and Control concepts
 - client / server architecture: tcp at first and then http
 - run cmd and scripts
-- exectuion and injection of assembly in windows
+- execution and injection of assembly in windows
 - injection assembler in linux